GioF71/squeezelite-docker/README.md

 ## PulseAudio

-You can specify PulseAudio mode by setting `SQUEEZELITE_MODE` to `PULSE`.
+You can specify PulseAudio mode by setting the environment variable `SQUEEZELITE_MODE` to `PULSE`.
 For that configuration to work properly, `/run/user/1000/pulse` must be mapped correctly.
 The example below assumes that your user id is `1000`.
+The `PUID` and `PGID` variables should be set according to your user and groupid.
+Use the `id` command to see the uid for the currently logged in user.
 Mapping the device `/dev/snd` is not needed in PulseAudio mode.
 Also, most of the enviroment variables are not supported and, for the largest part, they would be irrelevant.
 I will add support for those that will appear to be relevant.
 Feel free to open issue(s).
+A list of the variables that are configurable for PulseAudio mode:

+- PUID
+- PGID
+- SQUEEZELITE_NAME
+- SQUEEZELITE_SERVER_PORT

 ```code
 ---